What to do when your toddler won’t go to sleep? Discover the top 6 solutions to resolve your 2 year old’s sleep problems and regression.

 He might scream when you walk out of the room, only quieting down when you go in.
 Maybe he refuses to go to bed, as if scared to lie down, unable to fall asleep unless you’re right next to him.
-Or maybe he insists on sleeping in your bed, even if he’s restless and takes over an hour to fall asleep.
+Or he insists on sleeping in your bed, even if he’s restless and takes over an hour to fall asleep.

-This is the stage when they realize there’s a world going on outside their immediate environment.
+This is the stage when kids realize there’s a world going on outside their immediate environment.
 They’re much more aware that things are happening outside their bedroom walls, so they want to stay up to join the fun.
 They’re also developing complex emotions like fear and separation anxiety.

 No matter the reason, one’s thing for sure: 2 year old sleep problems leave everyone exhausted come the next morning.
-Don’t worry—rather than waiting for this stage to simply pass, you can do plenty to help your toddler sleep better.
+Don’t worry—rather than waiting for this stage to pass, you can do plenty to help your toddler sleep better.
 Here’s how:

 1. Have a consistent bedtime schedule